 Spearhead projects requiring larger-than-usual funding will receive a minimum of 40,000 euros in the form of one or two grants.
 Such projects require fresh or exceptional points of view, content, quality, or design.

-The aim of this form of support is to promote participation, communality, and cultural parity or increase the quality of life of minorities, those in need of special support or care, or people otherwise living in socially vulnerable context, through means of high-quality art and culture.
+The aim of this form of support is to increase the well-being, becoming visible by their own volition, and the participation of minorities, those in need of special support or care, or people otherwise living in socially vulnerable contexts, through means of ethically sustainable and dialogic art and culture.
+The values of this form of support are social and cultural equality and inclusion.

 The grants are awarded from a general fund and those donor funds open for application in the next round: